Project proponents: Eurobodalla Shire Council, The Nature Conservancy and NSW Department of Primary Industries – Fisheries

 Coastal management area(s): Coastal environment area and coastal use area

-The Wagonga Inlet Living Shoreline project proposes to restore the foreshore and nearby estuary environments in Narooma.
-The project area borders a Habitat Protection Zone within Batemans Marine Park, which provides habitat for threatened and migratory species.
+The Wagonga Inlet Living Shoreline project restores the foreshore and nearby estuary environments in Narooma.
+The project area borders a Habitat Protection Zone within Batemans Marine Park, where threatened and migratory species live.

-The project will replace a failing rock revetment wall and informal access points with a 'living shoreline'.
-This will consist of a reshaped bank, revegetated shoreline and elevated boardwalk, jetty and pontoon.
-The project will also restore an oyster reef, rehabilitate saltmarsh and plant vegetation.
+The project replaced a failing rock revetment wall and informal access points with a 'living shoreline'.
+This consists of a reshaped bank, revegetated shoreline and an elevated boardwalk, jetty and pontoon.
+The project also restored an oyster reef, rehabilitated saltmarsh and planted vegetation.

 This case study shows how you can apply chapter 4.2 'Design guidance for the natural environment' from the NSW Coastal Design Guidelines 2023 (PDF, 9.2 MB).